traex/RippleEffect/README.md

 * app:type [enum (simpleRipple, doubleRipple) def:simpleRipple] --> Simple or double ripple
 * app:zoom [boolean def:false] --> Enable zoom animation

+### Troubleshooting

+If you want to use the double ripple you have to set a background for the RippleView or for its child.

 #### Acknowledgements

 Thanks to [Google](https://www.google.com/design/spec/material-design/introduction.html) for its Material Design :)